 Thus far, little focus has been put on the optimization strategies of these sparse discriminant methods, nor their computational cost.
-We propose three novel optimization strategies to obtain discriminant directions in the high-dimensional setting where the number of observations $n$ is much smaller than the ambient dimension $p$ or when features are highly correlated, and prove their convergence.
-The methods are proposed for multi-class sparse discriminant analysis using the sparse optimal scoring formulation with elastic net penalty proposed in \citep{clemmensen2011sparse}; adding both the $\ell_1$- and $\ell_2$-norm penalties gives sparse solutions which, in particular, are competitive when high correlations exist in feature space due to the grouping behaviour of the $\ell_2$-norm.
-The first two strategies are proximal gradient methods based on modification of the (fast) iterative shrinkage algorithm \citep{beck2009fast} for linear inverse problems.
-The third method uses a variant of the alternating direction method of multipliers similar to that proposed in \citep{ames2014alternating}.
+We propose three novel optimization strategies to obtain discriminant directions in the high-dimensional setting where the number of observations $n$ is much smaller than the ambient dimension $p$ or when features are highly correlated, and analyze the convergence properties of these methods.
+The methods are proposed for multi-class sparse discriminant analysis using the sparse optimal scoring formulation with elastic net penalty proposed in \cite{clemmensen2011sparse}; adding both the $\ell_1$- and $\ell_2$-norm penalties gives sparse solutions which, in particular, are competitive when high correlations exist in feature space due to the grouping behaviour of the $\ell_2$-norm.
+The first two strategies are proximal gradient methods based on modification of the (fast) iterative shrinkage algorithm \cite{beck2009fast} for linear inverse problems.
+The third method uses a variant of the alternating direction method of multipliers similar to that proposed in \cite{ames2014alternating}.
+We will formally define each of these terms and discuss them in greater detail in Section~\ref{sec:prox}.
 We will see that these heuristics allow efficient classification of high-dimensional data, which was previously impractical using the current state of the art for sparse discriminant analysis.
 For example, if a diagonal or low-rank Tikhonov regularization term is used and the number of observations is very small relative to $p$, then the per-iteration cost of each of our algorithms is $\O(p)$; that is, the per-iteration cost of our approach scales linearly with the number of features of our data.
-Finally, we provide implementations of our algorithms in the form of the \texttt{R} package \package{accSDA}\footnote{Available at \href{https://github.com/gumeo/accSDA}{https://github.com/gumeo/accSDA} and \href{https://cran.r-project.org/web/packages/accSDA/index.html}{https://cran.r-project.org/web/packages/accSDA}} and \texttt{Matlab} software\footnote{Available at \href{http://bpames.people.ua.edu/software}{http://bpames.people.ua.edu/software}}.
+Finally, we provide implementations of our algorithms in the form of the \texttt{R} package \package{accSDA}(see~\cite{accSDA}) and \texttt{Matlab} software \footnote{Available at \href{http://bpames.people.ua.edu/software}{http://bpames.people.ua.edu/software}}.